flathub/com.writerduet.writersolo/README.md

 flatpak-builder --force-clean --user --install --install-deps-from=flathub com.writerduet.writersolo.yaml
 ```

-If you make any changes and want to see it pushed here, test is please before doing so.
+If you make any changes and want to see it pushed here, test it please before doing so.

 ---